BVM&S Veterinary Medicine (5-year programme)

 We accept the following English language qualifications at the grades specified:

-- TOEFL-iBT 100 (including Special Home Edition) or above with 23 in each section.
+- TOEFL-iBT (including Home Edition): total 100 with at least 23 in eachcomponent.
 We do not accept TOEFL MyBest Score to meet our English language requirements.

 We also accept a wider range of international qualifications and tests.